gertzakis/azure-udr-generator/README.md

 The Network Topology should be inserted into data.csv

-generate-udr.py generates and prints the UDRs that should be implemented in Azure.
+generate_udr.py generates and prints the UDRs that should be implemented in Azure.

 * UDRs for every Hub subnet with routes to other Hub-subnets and Spoke-vNets.
 * UDRs for every Spoke-vNet, with routes pointing to other vNets (no intersubnet routing inside the Spokes)

-create-udr.py will also do the necessary changes on the Azure subscription. still work in progress because python azure-sdk documentation is too convoluted.
+create_udr.py will also do the necessary changes on the Azure subscription. still work in progress because python azure-sdk documentation is too convoluted.

+generate_tf.py generates terraform file in tf_files, in order to be implemented in an IaC solution.